opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

 ```

 Notice:
+* During the deployment, the orchestrator takes care of sending the `implementation` script to the target compute node
+and apply it.
-* TOSCA supports the following scripts: python, shell script, ansible.
+* TOSCA supports the following implementation scripts: python, shell script, ansible.

 #### Step 5.
 Define the output value

-We can define the runtime output for our python component by defining the `attributes`:
+We can define the output result for our python component as follows:

 ```yaml
     interfaces: